 The airbag is made of thin, nylon fabric which is folded into its storage site, located in the steering wheel, dashboard, seat or door.
 The bag is covered with a dust that consists of cornstarch, chalk, or talcum powder, which provides lubrication during deployment.
 The bag material is designed to have a degree of porosity.
 This allows the bag to moderately deflate after inflation, and provide the proper cushioning for the occupant.
 To protect and hide the air bag system when not in use, a cover over the system is provided.
 The heart of the airbag system is the inflators.
 The inflation system design requires the combination of the skills of rocket propellant engineers along with those of auto mechanical engineers.
 These systems have changed substantially over the years, but currently the initiator (sometimes called an igniter or squib) receives an electrical signal from the sensor/electronic module from strategic points on the vehicle, and then it ignites a solid propellant, which burns extremely rapidly to create a large volume of gas to inflate the bag.

-What About Hearing Loss and Tinnitus After Airbag Deployment?
+Hearing Loss and Tinnitus After Airbag Deployment?

 The amount of noise associated with airbag deployment from a car accident varies with the type, size and location of the airbag.
 Deployment of a driver’s side front airbag will generate mean peak sound pressure levels of approximately 160 dB (decibels).
 A passenger side front airbag will generate mean peak sound pressure level of 168 dB, while dual airbag deployments create a mean peak sound pressure level of 170 dB.
 When you compare these with the level of decibels that can cause hearing loss, the problem becomes evident.
 Studies have shown that the pain threshold from noise is about 140 dB and that a single exposure to sound pressure of this level can cause permanent, severe hearing loss.